-Acknowledgements: This checklist was compiled by Ed O'Connor in March 2022.
-I wish to thank John Carley and Garth Riley, co-chairs of Friends of the Spit, who first suggested the need for such a list and who have been a great source of support and encouragement throughout the process of drawing it up.
+Acknowledgements: This checklist was compiled by Ed O'Connor in March 2022 and updated in February 2023.
+I wish to thank John Carley and Garth Riley, cochairs of Friends of the Spit, who first suggested the need for such a list and who have been a great source of support and encouragement throughout the process of drawing it up.
 I'd also like to thank the following people who generously took the time to review an early draft of the list and made several suggestions for improvement.
 Any mistakes or inaccuracies that might remain are entirely my responsibility.

 - Jack Alvo

 - Dave Beadle

 - Mike King

 - Paul Prior

 - Owen Strickland